danielpadmore/movie-client/README.md

-# movie-search-client
+# movie-db-client
-Client to the Movie Search DB https://www.themoviedb.org
+Client to the Movie DB https://www.themoviedb.org